Dissolved Oxygen & Delaware River Water Quality

 Background

 In December 2023, the Environmental Protection Agency proposed a change to water quality standards in the Philadelphia portion of the Delaware River.
-These new rules aim to increase the levels of dissolved oxygen to protect the Atlantic sturgeon, an endangered species of fish that swim up the Delaware River to spawn and lay their eggs.
-The regulation, if adopted, would require significant new investment by PWD in its wastewater treatment facilities.
+The EPA rules were finalized in September 2025, establishing federal dissolved oxygen (DO) water quality standards to protect aquatic life, including the Atlantic sturgeon, an endangered species of fish that swim up the Delaware River to spawn and lay their eggs.
+The implementation of the new water quality standards through regulation by state permitting agencies will require significant new investment by PWD in its wastewater treatment facilities.
+Having previously provided extensive comments and scientific information to EPA, PWD was disappointed to find no substantive changes between the proposed December 2023 rule and the final rule.

-Dissolved oxygen levels in the river are affected by the discharge of Philadelphia’s three wastewater treatment plants.
+Dissolved oxygen levels in the river are affected by discharges of wastewater, including Philadelphia’s three water pollution control plants.
 Ammonia – a component of treated wastewater – depletes oxygen in the water, and PWD is the largest contributor to the Delaware River as the provider of wastewater services to more than 2 million people.
-In order to reduce the ammonia coming from our treatment plants and meet the proposed dissolved oxygen standards, Philadelphia will be required to spend an estimated $3.6 billion for new construction projects at our wastewater facilities.
-While these investments may improve conditions for some fish, they would not reduce bacteria levels in the Delaware River or make public recreation safer.
+In order to reduce the ammonia coming from our treatment plants and meet the new DO standards, Philadelphia will be required to spend an estimated $3.6 billion for new construction projects at our wastewater facilities.
+Treatment changes needed to reduce ammonia will not reduce bacteria levels in the Delaware River or make public recreation any safer.

 Frequently Asked Questions

-The EPA is proposing more stringent dissolved oxygen (DO) criteria that would apply to the Delaware River from Philadelphia to Wilmington.
-The EPA is proposing this regulation based on the theory that existing DO conditions in the Delaware River are not sufficient to protect reproduction and health of fish species that inhabit the river, including the endangered Atlantic sturgeon.
+The EPA has finalized more stringent dissolved oxygen (DO) criteria that apply to the Delaware River from Philadelphia to Wilmington.
+The EPA determined in 2022 that this regulation was necessary based on the theory that existing DO conditions in the Delaware River are not sufficient to protect reproduction and health of fish species that inhabit the river, including the endangered Atlantic sturgeon.
+The new standards for DO are specified here.

 How is the EPA proposing to improve dissolved oxygen concentrations in the Delaware River?

 To increase DO in the river, the EPA is proposing large-scale reduction of ammonia in the discharges from municipal wastewater treatment facilities on the Pennsylvania and New Jersey sides of the Delaware River.
 Ammonia is a natural component of human waste, and when wastewater enters the river, it reduces oxygen levels in the water.
 Wastewater treatment plants are the primary source of ammonia to the Delaware River.
-There are currently no major industrial dischargers of ammonia in the river.
+PWD operates three large wastewater treatment plants that would require costly new infrastructure to comply with this new rule.

 How much is this going to cost?

-How could Philadelphians’ water bills be impacted by the EPA’s proposed regulation?
+How could Philadelphians’ water bills be impacted by the EPA’s regulation?

-PWD identified average watewater and stormwater fees in residential water bills, and then factored in the new costs (capital, operations, and maintenance) required for PWD to design, build, and indefinitely operate advanced ammonia removal processes at its three Water Pollution Control Plants.
+PWD calculated these costs by identifying average wastewater and stormwater fees in residential water bills, and then factored in the new costs (capital, operations, and maintenance) required for PWD to design, build, and indefinitely operate advanced ammonia removal processes at its three Water Pollution Control Plants.

-Why can’t PWD use federal funding to pay for ammonia removal instead of raising customers’ water bills?
+Why can’t PWD use federal funding to pay for ammonia removal instead of increasing customers’ water bills?

-Federal funding opportunities such as the Bipartisan Infrastructure Law (BIL) do not provide enough funding to make PWD compliance with the EPA proposed rulemaking affordable.
-The BIL provides $44 billion over five years for wastewater, water, and water quality projects—or about $9 billion annually to be allocated among U.S. states, territories, and tribal governments.
+Federal funding opportunities such as the Bipartisan Infrastructure Law (BIL) do not provide enough funding to make PWD compliance with the new EPA standards affordable.
+The BIL provides $344 billion over five years for wastewater, water, and water quality projects—or about $9 billion annually to be allocated among U.S. states, territories, and tribal governments.
 While $9 billion is certainly a big number, it’s important to consider how much Pennsylvania actually receives.

 In the 2022 federal fiscal year, the BIL allocated $240 million to Pennsylvania for wastewater, water, and water quality projects.
 Of that $240 million, $74.2 million was designated for Clean Water Act related projects across Pennsylvania.
 It is not realistic to assume that PWD would obtain all of Pennsylvania’s wastewater funding from the BIL for all five years.
 Even if that assumption were true, such funds would only pay for 10.3% of the funding needed.
 PWD is recommending that the EPA work with Congress and other stakeholders to ensure adequate funding is made available for this rulemaking to be more affordable for PWD ratepayers, particularly those residing in environmental justice communities.

-Will these potential rate increases result in more profit for PWD?
+Will rate increases result in more profit for PWD?

 No. PWD is a public municipal utility operated by the City of Philadelphia and does not profit from rate increases.
 We only request the amount needed to cover the cost of services and to achieve compliance with state and federal regulations.